Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Empirical Illustration

+which extends (\ref{eq:Qn2}) for left tail observations.
+In fact, in this application, we set $\sigma_{n}=1.478$, which exceeds the absolute value of the lower bound of $I_{it}$ ($=1.401$ as shown in Table \ref{tab_sum}), thereby effectively using only objective function (\ref{app_Qn1}) and observations satisfying $\{I_{it}>\sigma_{n}\}$.
+Previous versions of this paper explored smaller values of $\sigma_n$ that allowed for the inclusion of left-tail observations (i.e., $\{I_{it}<-\sigma_{n}\}$), yielding similar results.

-By construction, procedure (\ref{app_Qn}) only uses the subsample of individuals who can be observed for at least four consecutive waves.
+By construction, procedure (\ref{app_Qn1}) only uses the subsample of individuals who can be observed for at least four consecutive waves.
 After dropping observations with missing values, our sample consists of 14,880 individuals satisfying this criterion.
 The panel is unbalanced with $3\leq T_i\leq 9$ using the notation in previous sections.
 In total, we have 65,603 observations, among which about 7.36\% observations are ``switchers'' that are useful for either ours or \citeauthor{honore-k}'s (\citeyear{honore-k}) estimators.
+As in Section \ref{sec_simulation}, we use $n^{*}$ to denote the number of ``switchers''.

+We choose $\sigma _{n}=c\cdot \widehat{\text{std}(I_{it})}\sqrt{\log n^{*}/2.95}$ with $ c=1.0$ and $1.1$ to implement our MS estimation and report the results in Table \ref{tab_res}.
+We provide summary statistics for the sub-sample of switchers with $I_{it}>\sigma_n$ in Table \ref{tab_sum_eff} of Appendix \ref{appendix0_33}.
+We also conducted estimations using $\sigma_n$ with $c=0.5, 0.7,$ and $0.9$.
+While these results show patterns similar to Table \ref{tab_res}, they highlight the bias-variance trade-off inherent in choosing the tuning parameter, a common challenge in semiparametric methods.
+These additional results and their discussion are included in Appendix \ref{appendix0_33}.